telerik/winforms-docs/richtextbox/f.a.q..md

     '
 ````

 {{endregion}}

-In case you wish to insert the text in the current editing style of the rich text box, you can do
-				that in the following manner:
+In case you wish to insert the text in the current editing style of the rich text box, you can do that in the following manner:

-			#_[C#] Insert text in RadDocument_
+#### Insert text in RadDocument

 {{source=..\SamplesCS\RichTextBox\RichTextBoxFAQ.cs region=InsertTextInDocumentInCurrentSpanStyle}}
 {{source=..\SamplesVB\RichTextBox\RichTextBoxFAQ.vb region=InsertTextInDocumentInCurrentSpanStyle}}